When do World Models Successfully Learn Dynamical Systems?: Empirical Results

-We begin in a fully specified statistical model for the low resolution model, where the learning is done by simple multi-variate least squares regression.
-Fig.\ref{fig:l_1_analytic_error} shows the average absolute error (of the residues) when the history length of the model is varied, whilst Fig. \ref{fig:l_infty_analytic_error} shows the maximum error across all pixels in all 2000 frames.
-The model is trained on a dataset of 100 initial conditions, and evaluated on a new, unseen initial condition.
+\paragraph{Least-Squares Regression.} We begin in a fully specified statistical model for the low resolution model, where the learning is done by multivariate least squares regression.
+Fig.\ref{fig:l_1_analytic_error} shows the average absolute error of the residues when the history length of the model is varied, whilst Fig. \ref{fig:l_infty_analytic_error} shows the maximum error across all pixels in all 2000 frames.
 Each point is sampled 100 times.
-The shaded area represents one standard deviation from the mean.
+The shaded area represents a $1\sigma$ range.
 Note the significant drop in error; we are guaranteed by Lemma \ref{lemma:recon} that this occurs as the supplied history length to the model exceeds the compression factor $k$.
 We can see that in this `ideal' case (optimality given by Gauss-Markov theorem) the drop actually happens much earlier.